robertZaufall/mindmanager_ai/readme.md

 https://github.com/crewAIInc/crewAI
 Mighty and complex framework.
 Installation on Windows 11 on ARM requires VS2022 build tools.
 Installation on MacOS seems to be more easy but still has a lot of dependencies.

-## Prompt crafting
+## Context engineering / Prompt crafting
-Prompt crafting is lightly implemented using the following strategy:
+Strategy:

 ![Configuration](doc/prompt.png)